 This study illustrates how developments over the last ten years are improving the SIM hydrometeorological system.
-Several important changes have been made, particularly in the soil physics of the ISBA model where the force-restore method has been abandoned and replaced by the multi-layer soil diffusion method.
-At the same time, as described in section 2, the snow model has been revised to improve vertical layering, snow compaction and solar energy transmission within the snowpack through the use of spectral albedo, as it is done in more advanced models.
+Several important changes have been made, particularly in the soil physics of the ISBA model where the force-restore method has model has been revised to improve vertical layering, snow compaction and solar energy transmission within the snowpack through the use of spectral albedo, as is done in more advanced models.
 The model was run according to the vegetation tiling approach, with each of the 12 vegetation types characterized by its own set of parameters, in contrast to the single vegetation type approach where the parameters are aggregated.
-Then, more accurate databases for soil, orography and land use were used.
-A more precise infrared forcing significantly improved the results as well as the use of a groundwater reservoir in mountains associated with a specific vertical discretization of the massifs.
-The new configuration of the model, including all the new or updated functionalities mentioned above, proved to be more efficient than the old system and was therefore better adapted to water resource studies.
-Comparisons with independent observations of daily total snow depth and river flows were made and confirmed that the scores were improved.
-In addition, the new SIM system better represented river flow extremes for both low and high flow periods.
+Then, more accurate databases for soil, orography and land